fricciardi/datetime2/docs/base_classes.rst

 :class:`Time` instances are immutable, so they can be used as dictionary keys.
-They can also be pickled (provided the ``to_utc_obj`` attribute is a pickable object) and unpickled.
+They can also be pickled and unpickled.
 In boolean contexts, all :class:`Time` instances are considered to be true.

-:class:`Time` instances have three read-only attributes: an :exc:`AttributeError` exception is raised when trying to change any of them.
+:class:`Time` instances have two read-only attributes: an :exc:`AttributeError` exception is raised when trying to change any of them.

 .. attribute:: Time.day_frac